Thursday – Friday. . . 11:00 a.m. to 12:30 p.m.

 Join us on a 1.5 hour, small group walking tour of 1890’s Portland when it was named the most dangerous seaport in the world by the governments of Britain, France and Germany – and Shanghaied sailors.
 Over 2,216 English Sailors were kidnapped between 1896 and 1900 in Portland and forced to work as merchant sailors in the most frightening conditions where death was just one misstep away.

-- The remnants of the largest China Town in the U.S.
+- The largest China Town in the U.S.

 - A short history of the Portland Police Department and the crimes our men in blue were forced to commit just to survive.

 - The “Bright Center of Portland” in the 1890’s where nearly 10,000 women worked as prostitutes and 10,000 single men lived near 2nd & Burnside.

-- Discover the waterfront where over 600 riverboats moored between trips from Astoria, Idaho and even to the Arctic Circle on the Columbia River.
+- Discover the waterfront where over 600 riverboats moored between trips from Portland to Astoria, Idaho and even to the Arctic Circle on the Columbia River.

 - And of course, we point out all the intriguing sites where Shanghaiing was carried out.
 In the 1890s it was a major growth industry here leading to Portland being considered the most dangerous sea port in the world.
 Not bad when you consider that 50 years earlier there was no one living here.
 At all.
 Just a crowd of elk.
 Seriously.
 How did this sweet little city become so corrupt in such a short time?

 Limit of 12 Guests per tour.

-All tours starting next to Starbucks Coffee at S.W.
+All tours start next to Starbucks Coffee at S.W.
 Broadway and Morrison on Pioneer Courthouse Square.
-Call 503 298-3661 for schedule, availability and reservations.

 Tours operate year-round!

 Off-season tours by appointment only.

-Price: $35.00 per guest payable by U.S. currency, credit card or debit card on-site prior to commencement of your tour.
+Price: $35.00 per guest payable in small, unmarked bills, credit card or debit card on-site prior to commencement of your tour.
 Credit or ATM cards accepted.
 Thanks.